eMotiVe sOuNDs of the eLEctRic wRiTEr

 (The online score was sent to all musicians and in order to coordinate the love frequency-528hz has been overlaid on the score)

 SOUND COMPOSED OF THE SCORE:

-Kari Rae Seekinks- The performances of each the musicians flowed freely in between syncing into the initial instructions to follow the dots on the score, to stay in a complementary key to 528Hz and improvising through the heart.
+Kari Rae Seekins- The performances of each the musicians flowed freely in between syncing into the initial instructions to follow the dots on the score, to stay in a complementary key to 528Hz, and improvising through the heart.
 In assembling the interpretations of the different musicians I also followed the same instincts, assembling each piece into a cohesive whole by following the dots on the score at times, but also letting the original flow of each musician’s performance stay true and follow the emotional tone of the different handwriting of each letter.
-The pure tone of 528Hz rings throughout the composition as an constant drone.
+The pure tone of 528Hz rings throughout the composition as a constant drone.

 SOUND DESIGN: Kari Rae Seekins

 Hideaki Tokunaga | Jon Armstrong | Jake Charkey | Mynah Marie | Prasheen Lodhia